Assange to plead guilty, return to Australia, after US deal – DW – 06/25/2024

 Julian Assange will plead guilty to violating US espionage laws in a deal with the Justice Department that will see him return to his home country of Australia.

-Wikileaks said on Tuesday that Assange had left Belmarsh Prison, where he had been detained for five years, and has flown out of the UK.
+WikiLeaks said Tuesday that Assange has left Belmarsh Prison, where he had been detained for five years, and has flown out of the UK.

 "This created the space for a long period of negotiations with the US Department of Justice, leading to a deal that has not yet been formally finalized."